 In patients with trigger finger, the tendon sheath becomes swollen or inflamed.
 Therefore, the tendons may catch and bunch up, forming nodules and preventing the fingers from moving.
 The fingers tend to get stuck in a bent position because the flexor tendons are more robust than the extensors.

 When the fingers get stuck in this way, straightening them can be extremely painful.
 However, this is not the only symptom of a trigger finger.

 As well as causing pain when straightening the fingers, trigger finger can also cause the following symptoms:

 - Pain at the base of the fingers (the pain is worse with movement or pressure)

 - A clicking or popping sound when straightening the fingers

 These symptoms tend to affect the ring finger most often, followed by the thumb.
-However, trigger finger can affect any of the digits and may occur in more than one at a time.
-It is most common in the right hand, probably because most people are right-handed.
+However, a trigger finger can impact any of the digits and may occur in more than one at a time.
+It is most common in the right hand, as most people are right-handed.

 Trigger finger symptoms tend to be worse first thing in the morning and improve throughout the day.
 Without treatment, a patient may eventually lose all movement in the affected digits.